peter-amerkhanian/Movie_Organizer/README.md

 ## Installation/Usage:
 Reqs:
 - Python 3.6
-- Excel 2013 (any version should do)
+- Excel 2013 (any version should do) / LibreOffice Calc

 Install:
 Download the zip file of the repo, open a terminal in that directory.